YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Summary
 #######

-This example shows how to install a third-party rendering engine, create a view engine addon that uses the installed rendering engine and a view template.
+This example shows how to install a third-party rendering engine (Embedded Javascript), create a view engine addon that uses the installed rendering engine and a view template.

 This example shows how how to install a third-party rendering engine, create a view engine addon that uses that rendering engine, and create a view template for the view engine.
+Mojito uses the `Handlebars <https://github.com/wycats/handlebars.js/>`_ rendering engine by default.

 The following topics will be covered: